-Your doctor may recommend a few options for what kind of prenatal you’ll need.
-If you have pregnancy complications or other health concerns, your doctor might recommend a prescription prenatal.
-Otherwise, over-the-counter vitamins are available at the pharmacy.
+If you have pregnancy complications or other health concerns, your doctor might recommend a prescription prenatal supplement.
+Otherwise, over-the-counter vitamins are available at the pharmacy or online.

 While there are many brands available, you’ll want to choose a prenatal vitamin that includes:

 - folate (folic acid), which helps prevent neural tube irregularities, like spina bifida

 - iron, which delivers oxygen to the baby and helps prevent anemia